Manihari Assembly constituency

 Manihari Assembly constituency is an assembly constituency in Katihar district in the Indian state of Bihar.
 It is reserved for scheduled tribes now, but earlier was an open seat.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No 67.
 Manihari Assembly constituency (ST) is composed of the following: Manihari, Mansahi and Amdabad community development blocks.

-Manihari Assembly constituency is part of No 11 Katihar (Lok Sabha constituency).
+Manihari Assembly constituency is part of No 11 Katihar Lok Sabha constituency.
+Muslims, particularly Shershabadias, are the largest community in this constituency with 41% of the population in 2011.
+Scheduled Castes and Scheduled Tribes made up 7% and 13% of the population in 2011.